core-wg/senml-spec/draft-jennings-core-senml.md

     This applies to the entries in all Records.
 A Base Unit can only be included in the first object of the array.

-Links:
-: An array of objects that can be used for additional information.
-A Links
-    element can only be included in the first object of the array.
-Each object in the Link array is constrained to being a map of strings to strings with unique keys.

 Version:
 : Version number of media type format.
 This attribute is optional positive integer and defaults to 5 if not present.
 A Version can